North East Combined Authority (2014–2024): History

 In order to create a combined authority, the local authorities in the proposed area must undertake a governance review and produce a scheme of their proposals.

 At the first meeting of NECA on 15 April 2014, Simon Henig, the Leader of Durham County Council, was elected as chair.

 Upon formation, the functions, property, rights and liabilities of the former Tyne and Wear Integrated Transport Authority were inherited by the North East Combined Authority, forming an executive body within the new authority as the Tyne and Wear Passenger Transport Executive.

 Naming

 The order which established the combined authority referred to it as the Durham, Gateshead, Newcastle Upon Tyne, North Tyneside, Northumberland, South Tyneside and Sunderland Combined Authority, simply listing the names of the constituent councils in alphabetical order.
 The initial consultation used the name Durham, Northumberland and Tyne and Wear Combined Authority.
 The body uses the name North East Combined Authority or NECA.
-The board is known as the North East Leadership Board.
 The legal name of the authority was changed to Durham, Gateshead, South Tyneside and Sunderland Combined Authority in November 2018.

-Membership

-The membership of the combined authority is as follows: